-Drummond's Pink Moss Phlox is a dense herbaceous evergreen perennial with a ground-hugging habit of growth.
+Spring White Moss Phlox is a dense herbaceous evergreen perennial with a ground-hugging habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This plant will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
-It is a good choice for attracting bees, butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
+Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;